Larry Nassar Pleads Guilty to Seven Counts of Sexual Abuse

 Victims will be able to give a statement at the time of Nassar's sentencing on January 12, including the 125 people who reported their assault to the Michigan State University police department and those identified on the People's Witness list.

-Nassar said that he was "horribly sorry" and that he hoped his plea would help "move a community forward and away from the hurting."
+Nassar said he was "horribly sorry" and that he hoped his plea would help "move a community forward and away from the hurting."

 "I pray the rosary every day for forgiveness," he said at one point.
 "I want them to heal.
 I want this community to heal.
 I have no animosity towards anyone."